cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ### Persisted Output

-The developer can specify a ConfigMap or a Secret where the standard output/error output of the ExtendedJob is stored.
+The developer can specify a Secret where the standard output/error output of the ExtendedJob is stored.
 Only single-pod jobs are supported when output persistence is enabled for now.

+The only supported output type currently is json with a flat structure, i.e. all values being string values.

-**Note:** Output of previous runs of will be overwritten.
+**Note:** Output of previous runs will be overwritten.

 The behavior of storing the output is controlled by specifying the following parameters:
+- `namePrefix` - Prefix for the name of the secret that will hold the output.
 - `outputType` - Currently only `json` is supported. (default: `json`)
 - `writeOnFailure` - if true, output is written even though the Job failed. (default: `false`)